Everything and Nothing Causes Low Back Pain

 Have ten different doctors or physical therapists work with the same patient and it’s likely you’ll get ten different opinions as to what the root cause is and what tactics need to be implemented to resolve it.

-One person says it’s due to delayed firing of the Transverse Abdominus (TA), while someone else states it’s due to tight hamstrings.
+One person says it’s due to delayed firing of the Transverse Abdominus (TA), while someone else states it’s due to someone’s less than great posture or tight hamstrings.

-For the record, both are weak excuses at best.
+For the record, all are weak excuses at best.

 The culprit can rarely be attributed to any ONE thing.